 You might have come across various types of transformers in your daily life either knowingly or unknowingly.
 This article illustrates various transformer types.
-Before getting into classification, here is a brief introduction on the basic principle of operation of transformers.
+Before getting into classification, here is a brief introduction to the basic principle of the operation of transformers.

 Transformers are devices used to transfer power between two AC circuits.
 It works on Faraday’s Law of electromagnetic induction.
 In all transformers except auto-transformers electric power is transferred from one circuit to another by a common magnetic field produced.

 When an alternating current is applied to the input side of the transformer, it produces a magnetic field.
 Due to the sinusoidal nature of the AC supply, the magnetic field produced shall be varying.
 When this varying magnetic field intersects the coil at the output side of the transformer an E.M.F is induced in it.
 Click to read more on the principle of operation of the electric transformer.
 Different types of transformers are explained in brief in this article.

 Transformers can be classified in several ways.
 In this article, we have classified them based on their application.
 The following are the distinct types of transformers.

 - Types of transformers

 - Distribution transformers

 - Dry type transformer